KxSystems/arrowkdb/docs/reference.md

 1.  prints datatype information to stdout
 1.  returns generic null

-??? warning "For debugging use only"
+> :warning: **For debugging use only**
+>

-    The information is generated by the `arrow::DataType::ToString()` functionality and displayed on stdout to preserve formatting and indentation.
+> The information is generated by the `arrow::DataType::ToString()` functionality and displayed on stdout to preserve formatting and indentation.

 ```q
 q).arrowkdb.dt.printDatatype[.arrowkdb.dt.fixed_size_list[.arrowkdb.dt.int64[];4i]]